 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the effective interest method.
-The effective interest method amortization is included in interest expense in the consolidated income statements.
+The effective interest method amortization is included in interest expense in the consolidated income statements, see Note 18.